- Health and Safety Policy Statement

 Employees are required to inform their Health and Safety Coordinator/Department Manager or, in their absence, their nominated deputies of any injuries or work related health issues, however sustained, that may affect their ability to work safely or where the work activities may exacerbate them.
 All such injuries/health issues are to be recorded.

 It is the Company policy that all reports, however minor, are investigated and that suitable measures are taken to prevent a recurrence.
-The Safety Advisor will undertake Safety Audits and Inspections and submit written prioritised recommendations to the Health and Safety Coordinator and Managing Director of each Company.
+The Safety Advisor will undertake Safety Audits and Inspections and submit written prioritised recommendations to the Health and Safety Coordinator and Managing Directors of each Company.
 Employees are required to co-operate fully with the Safety Advisor or their agents, whilst they investigate reports.

-The following procedures apply:-
+The following procedures apply:

-d) The Managing Director will give due consideration to the Safety Advisor’s recommendations and will take remedial action to eliminate the risks or, where this is not reasonably practicable, to reduce them to the lowest possible level.
+d) The Managing Directors will give due consideration to the Safety Advisor’s recommendations and will take remedial action to eliminate the risks or, where this is not reasonably practicable, to reduce them to the lowest possible level.

 1.6 ACCIDENT/INCIDENT AND RECORDING: (NON-RIDDOR)

 It is the Company policy that all accidents and potentially dangerous occurrences, however minor they may seem, are reported and that a suitable record is made by the first aider providing treatment.
 Records will be kept securely in compliance with the General Data Protection Regulations (GDPR) for a minimum of three years.
+Accident reports will be clearly identified as either:

 1.7 REPORTABLE INJURIES/DISEASES / DANGEROUS OCCURRENCES

-In compliance with the requirements of the Reporting of Injuries, Diseases and Dangerous Occurrence Regulations 2013 (RIDDOR), the Managing Director or, in his absence, his nominated deputy, will ensure that the following procedures are followed:
+In compliance with the requirements of the Reporting of Injuries, Diseases and Dangerous Occurrence Regulations 2013 (RIDDOR), the Managing Directors or, in his absence, his nominated deputy, will ensure that the following procedures are followed:

 b) That the scene of a serious accident or death is left undisturbed and that the Safety Advisor is immediately informed.